sebkln/content_slug/Documentation/Configuration/Templating/Index.rst

 ==========

-This extension enhances the existing TYPO3 content elements, which are commonly rendered with *EXT:fluid_styled_content*.
+This extension enhances the existing TYPO3 content elements, which are commonly rendered with `EXT:fluid_styled_content`.
 Therefore, customized Fluid templates have to be provided by this extension.

+It also works well with the Bootstrap Package.

+In both cases, be sure to load the configuration of this extension **after** `EXT:fluid_styled_content` or `EXT:bootstrap_package`.

 .. _templating-ts: